coq/coq/doc/sphinx/practical-tools/coqide.rst

      (at level 200, x binder, y binder, right associativity) : type_scope.

-There exists a small set of such notations already defined, in the file `utf8.v` of Coq library, so you may enable them just by ``Require Import Unicode.Utf8`` inside CoqIDE, or equivalently, by starting CoqIDE with ``coqide -l utf8``.
+A small set of such notations are already defined in the Coq library which you can enable with ``Require Import Unicode.Utf8`` inside CoqIDE, or equivalently, by starting CoqIDE with ``coqide -l utf8``.

 However, there are some issues when using such Unicode symbols: you of course need to use a character font which supports them.
 In the Fonts